gdpbalt/clear-solutions-test/README.md

 After the application is started it already has three test users.
 The application don't use any database so users are not saved between starts the application.

+### Tests
+For control the application there are tests:
+- Integration test of the controller class.
+- Unit test of the dao level class.

 ### Input data
 The application accept parameters in query string, url and request's body.